 The justice reporter will produce stories that support Mississippi Today’s vision and mission, which is to hold elected officials accountable and inform citizens about how the policy and decisions implemented by the state’s powerful affect their lives.

 This position will be based in Mississippi.
 Mississippi Today staff are currently working remotely, but in-person meetings are possible and the office may reopen this fall.
-The deadline to apply is Nov.
-1 at midnight CST.

 - Report and write longform and short stories and multimedia presentations about Mississippi legal issues, including legislation, criminal and civil cases, civil liberties, and trends.